 All laboratories with licenses to handle and analyze radioactive materials must participate in MAPEP to support DOE's Environmental Management activities.
 MAPEP is a laboratory comparison program that tracks performance accuracy and tests the quality of environmental data reported to DOE.
-One SRS laboratory and two SRS contracted laboratories continue to participate in MAPEP, analyzing MAPEP performance evaluation samples including water, soil, air filter, and vegetation matrices for stable inorganic, organic, and radioactive elements representative of those at DOE sites.
+MAPEP standards are distributed twice a year.
+The standards include air filter, soil, vegetation, and water matrices for stable inorganic, organic, and radioactive elements representative of those at DOE sites.
+The MAPEP studies conducted during 2020 were MAPEP 42 and MAPEP 43.
+One SRS laboratory and one SRS contracted laboratory continue to participate in MAPEP.
+The SRS Environmental Laboratory participated in the two studies, receiving 100% acceptable results in the MAPEP 43 study.